 286 miles | 5-7 hours of drive time

 The fastest route from SFO to the start of this trip is via South Lake Tahoe and Carson City.
 If you take that route, you can even spend some extra time doing part of the scenic drive around Lake Tahoe.
+Alternatively, you can tack on some road trip time in Yosemite.

 If you are traveling in the summer or fall, consider the slower road over Sonora Pass (which goes through Twain Harte) or Tioga Pass (which cuts through Yosemite).
 Both have gobsmackingly beautiful mountain scenery with forest, windy roads and scenic pullouts.
 Don’t do Sonora Pass if you have an extra large RV, because you won’t make the hairpin turns at the eastern end.
 Tioga requires the National Park fee, and sometimes a reservation.